kaaproject/kaa/doc/Features/Communication/index.md

 * there is no need in a [request ID at the end of the resource path or special response topics](#requestresponse-pattern) due to the native request-response support in HTTP

 Now, if we take the MQTT example above and translate that to the HTTP binding, an HTTP `POST /kp1/demo_application_v1/dcx/JTjdbENzHh/json` request will result in a reliable delivery request to the DCX.
-The request payload is identical for MQTT or HTTP transports.
+The request payload is identical for MQTT and HTTP transports.

 To get started with the Kaa HTTP transport, try <a href="https://github.com/kaaproject/kaa/raw/master/doc/Features/Communication/1kp-http-binding.zip" download>this Postman collection</a> with environments preconfigured for [the Kaa Cloud][Kaa cloud] HTTP and HTTPS interfaces.
 Remember to fill in variables such as your application version and the endpoint token.